Statistics Notebook

 | How precise is my estimate? | Confidence interval |

-| Is the relationship between two numerics linear? | Pearson correlation + linregress |
+| Is the link between two numeric variables a straight line? | Pearson correlation + linregress |

-| Is the relationship monotonic (not necessarily linear)? | Spearman correlation |
+| Is the link in one direction (not necessarily straight)? | Spearman correlation |

 | Did a product change have a real effect? | A/B test → two-sample t-test + CI |